PhantomInsights/subreddit-analyzer/README.md

 ES_STOPWORDS = "./assets/stopwords-es.txt"
 ```

-With our style defined it is time to load up our datasets.
+With our imports ready and our style defined it is time to load up our datasets.

 ```python
 df = pd.read_csv("mexico-submissions.csv",